siko-lang/siko/doc/siko.md

 ```

-Module declarations begin at the module keyword and end at the next module declaration or at the end of file, consequently modules cannot be nested.
+Module definitions begin at the module keyword and end at the next module definition or at the end of file, consequently modules cannot be nested.

 ```Haskell